mhamdani/Browse_NYT_Bestsellers/README.md

 # Simple UI to browse NYT bestellers
-Using HTML, CSS, and JavaScript to create a simple, browsable UI of the NY Times Bestsellers
+Using just HTML, CSS, and JavaScript to create a simple, browsable UI of the NY Times Bestsellers

 ### To use this app
 Sign up for an [NYT API key](http://developer.nytimes.com/signup) and place your key in the 'fetch' function of the app.js file.
 Be sure to request the Books API from the list of choices provided by the New York Times.